0xFableOrg/xchain/pages/direction.md

 absence of discomfirming evidence.

 We can also try to provide our own tentative distinctions and taxonomies.
-For instance, in this document I distinguished internal vs external bridges, trusted vs trustless bridges, and message-passing vs action-request bridges.
+For instance, in this document I distinguished internal vs external bridges, trusted vs trust-minimized bridges, and message-passing vs action-request bridges.

 ### Step 2: Analysis